Articles

 The Boiling Frog

 The boiling frog is a simple tale that illustrates the danger of gradual change: if you put a frog in boiling water, it will quickly jump out to escape the heat.
+But if you place a frog in warm water and gradually increase the temperature, it won’t notice the change and will eventually cook itself.
+Might the decline in cash usage be construed as an example of this tale?

 Nothing new under the sun